The Bride (1985 film): Box office

-Critical reception
+Critical response

+The Bride received generally unfavorable reviews from film critics upon release.
+On the review aggregator website Rotten Tomatoes, 27% of 15 critics' reviews are positive.
+Metacritic, which uses a weighted average, assigned the film a score of 30 out of 100, based on 9 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

-The film earned negative reviews from critics and holds a 27% rating on Rotten Tomatoes based on 15 reviews.
-Gene Siskel of the Chicago Tribune called the film a letdown, citing its failure in telling a cohesive narrative, labeling the film as a "female Frankenstein morality play intercut with sort of a human version of Dumbo" while also noting the abruptness of the ending.
-Stephen Holden of The New York Times called it a "very loose, freewheeling remake of The Bride of Frankenstein".
-He said the screenplay was "structured as an allegory relating the Frankenstein myth to Pygmalion and Beauty and the Beast; calling the connections "forced and heavy-handed".
+Gene Siskel of the Chicago Tribune deemed the film a letdown, citing its failure in telling a cohesive narrative, labeling the film as a "female Frankenstein morality play intercut with sort of a human version of Dumbo" while also noting the abruptness of the ending.
+He also felt Beals was miscast, finding her "too modern" for the role.
+Stephen Holden of The New York Times called it a "very loose, freewheeling remake of The Bride of Frankenstein."
+He said the screenplay was "structured as an allegory relating the Frankenstein myth to Pygmalion and Beauty and the Beast; calling the connections "forced and heavy-handed."
 Of Jennifer Beals, he said her performance "sinks this already muddled mess of a movie like a stone."

-Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.
-Jennifer Beals received a nomination for the Golden Raspberry Award for Worst Actress for her performance in the film, losing to Linda Blair for Night Patrol, Savage Island and Savage Streets at the 6th Golden Raspberry Awards.
+Jacqi Tully of the Arizona Daily Star panned the film, finding Sting and Beals's performances specifically unimpressive, concluding: "The Bride is a boring horror movie, refined and prettified and set to lush Maurice Jarre music.
+Pointless, aimless and reeling from unsatisfactory performances, [it] can be tossed into the summer heap of movies whose shelf life is murderously short."
+The Records Lou Lumenick also harshly critiqued the film, specifically Sting's lead performance, writing that he "may be the first actor ever upstaged by a large, curved marble pillar."
+Entertainment Weekly praised Brown's performance as "remarkable" but felt that director Roddam "was going for a gothic, Bronte-esque romance; what he got was a misshapen lump."